NotTerrence/Portfolio/README.md

 [RicoShot!
 Preview](https://youtu.be/vk_PQryURd0)

 ## Virtual Reality Viewer
-A virtual reality viewer that featured 3 environments
+A virtual reality viewer that features 3 environments, a classroom, a household, and an office where the player uses gaze to teleport to where they gazed at in an environment.
+It also features an NPC that converses with the player and a reticle to guide where the player is currently looking.

 Tech stack: Unity (C#) <br />
 Tools: Blender <br />